rapidsai/notebooks/README.md

 # RAPIDS Notebooks
 ## Intro
 These notebooks provide examples of how to use RAPIDS libraries, like cuML and cuGraph.
 These notebooks are designed to be self contained with the [RAPIDS Docker Container](https://hub.docker.com/r/rapidsai/rapidsai/) and [RAPIDS Nightly Docker Containers](https://hub.docker.com/r/rapidsai/rapidsai-nightly) and can run on airgapped systems.
-You can quickly get this continaer using the install guide from the [RAPIDS.ai Getting Started page](https://rapids.ai/start.html#get-rapids)
+You can quickly get this container using the install guide from the [RAPIDS.ai Getting Started page](https://rapids.ai/start.html#get-rapids)

 ### More notebooks in [Notebooks Contrib Repo](https://github.com/rapidsai/notebooks-contrib)
 For additional, community driven notebooks, which will include our blogs, tutorials, workflows, and more intricate examples, please see the [Notebooks Contrib Repo](https://github.com/rapidsai/notebooks-contrib).
 These notebooks use generally use real world data sets.